 Fear not, there’s a wine store nearby (just ask the crew for the directions).
 You can buy alcohol here and bring it to the hostel, but please do keep the receipt, just in case there is an inspection.

-Read: the coolest hostel games
+Read: the coolest hostel games to play

 The Design at Bunkyard Hostel

 The design is hipster and modern.
 You’ll notice it in all the details – they like to do things differently in Sri Lanka.

 Sri Lanka is still a very traditional place, but Bunkyard wants to give it a breath of fresh air, combining tradition with new travelers’ needs.
 They do even have a pop up store!

 You can see this in everything from their design, which include an actual tuk-tuk in the common area, to their music playlist, which is hand-picked with love by Revan, a well-known DJ at many Colombo parties.

 Do you love having a special soundtrack for your travels?